sfkunal/COVID19Analysis/README.md

 # COVID19Analysis
-A data science notebook using tweets to make conclusions regarding the COVID-19 virus
+A data science notebook using tweets to make conclusions regarding the COVID-19 virus.